krahets/hello-algo/en/docs/chapter_heap/heap.md

 When using an array to represent a binary tree, elements represent node values, and indexes represent node positions in the binary tree. **Node pointers are implemented through an index mapping formula**.

-As shown in the Figure 8-2 , given an index $i$, the index of its left child is $2i + 1$, the index of its right child is $2i + 2$, and the index of its parent is $(i - 1) / 2$ (floor division).
+As shown in Figure 8-2, given an index $i$, the index of its left child is $2i + 1$, the index of its right child is $2i + 2$, and the index of its parent is $(i - 1) / 2$ (floor division).
 When the index is out of bounds, it signifies a null node or the node does not exist.

 ![Representation and storage of heaps](heap.assets/representation_of_heap.png){ class="animation-figure" }